MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/content-links.md

 > [!NOTE]
 > The APIs for content links are spread across the following namespaces: Windows.UI.Xaml.Controls, Windows.UI.Xaml.Documents, and Windows.UI.Text.

-## Content links in rich edit vs. text block controls
+## Content links in rich edit versus text block controls

 There are two distinct ways to use content links: